 This section summarizes Oklahoma state and local government revenues.
 Since taxes are such an important and visible source of revenue, they get the most attention here.
-The primer assesses what makes an effective tax system and then describes Oklahoma’s tax system, including how it has developed over time and how each of the nine major taxes we pay works.
-Taxes, though, are not the only source of revenue, so the primer also describes the user fees and federal grants that are needed to fully fund needed government services.
+The guide assesses what makes an effective tax system and then describes Oklahoma’s tax system, including how it has developed over time and how each of the nine major taxes we pay works.
+Taxes, though, are not the only source of revenue, so the primer also describes the user fees and federal grants that are needed to fully fund government services.

 This section includes several important conclusions about Oklahoma government revenues.